 Naturalization papers are important resources that provide lots of information about an immigrant.

 This category contains passenger lists, naturalization records, and lists of immigrants from Russia, Italy, Ireland and Germany.

 Permanent European settlement in Australia started in 1788 with the establishment of the British Crown colony of New South Wales.
 From around 1815, the colony began to expand rapidly as free settlers arrived from Britain and Ireland.
-Transportation of convicts was stopped in 1840, although it continued to Van Diemen’s Land and Moreton Bay (which later became Queensland) for some years longer.
-Perth in Western Australia didn’t prosper and requested convicts, but South Australia and Victoria were settled only by free settlers.
+Transportation of convicts was stopped in 1840, although it continued to Van Diemen’s Land and Moreton Bay (which later became Queensland) for several years more.
+Perth in Western Australia didn’t prosper and requested convicts.
+South Australia was the only Australian colony settled solely by free settlers.

 With over 310,000 records covering 1788 to the late 1800s across Australia and New Zealand, our travel and migration records are a great genealogy tool for learning more about your ancestry.

 The Convict Arrivals in New South Wales is built from government indent records and holds the details of 97,797 convicts who arrived in New South Wales between 1788 and 1842.
 The records include Mary Bryant, a Cornish convict sent to Australia, who became one of the first successful escapees from the Australian penal colony, with James Boswell helping her case in England.
 Thomas Muir, the Scottish Political Reformist, was transported to Australia for 14 years for attempting to change the political system in Britain, and was involved in political reform in the US, France and Ireland.